 That the personal status of scientists and their standing in the field is a factor which, wisely or not, is often used in the judgement of their views and ideas.

-or evident causal explanations.
-Rather, that much valuable
+explanations.
+Rather, that much valuable scientific work

-a relationship does not imply a causal link.
+relationship does not imply a causal link.

 To recognise that confidence in correlational links is dependent on the size of the sample and its selection.
 Events with very low frequency are particularly difficult to explain causally.

 To recognise that eliminating causal factors for a correlational link is highly problematic.
 Rather that much scientific work relies on the identification of plausible mechanism between factors which are correlated.

 different ways of expressing risk and an awareness of the